-- (b) A Grievance Committee of two (2) employees. - (c) A Negotiating Committee of two (2) employees. - (d) A Union-Management Committee composed of an equal number of representatives of the Employer and the Union.
+- (b) A Grievance Committee of two (2) employees. - (c) A Negotiating Committee of seven (7) employees with a maximum of one (1) employee per home. - (d) A Union-Management Committee composed of an equal number of representatives of the Employer and the Union.
 Meetings of this Committee shall be held at least quarterly, or more frequently as otherwise mutually agreed and/or required pursuant to Article 19.01.
 The purpose of this Committee shall be to discuss matters relating to workload, scheduling matters job content, education opportunities, government initiatives that will impact the bargaining unit, and other matters of mutual concern.
 Minutes of these meetings shall be maintained and signed by both parties.
 The role of Chairperson shall rotate between the parties.